-Here's a question for you: are you superstitious?
+Here's a question for you: Are you superstitious?
 Most people won't admit it, even if they've occasionally knocked on wood or crossed their fingers to avoid bad luck.
 Guilty as charged, right?
-While there are numerous people who don’t take superstitions seriously, most cultures have nurtured some of these beliefs - especially when it comes to playing casino games in land-based casinos.
-Naturally, these superstitions have extended themselves to online casinos nowadays, too.

-Today we’re going to go over some of the well-known gambling superstitions from all over the world and even those much weirder ones you might not have ever heard about.
+Today we will go over some of the best-known gambling superstitions from all over the world and even those weirder ones you weren't aware of.

-And that’s not all!
-We’ve prepared a cool, one-of-a-kind animated infographic highlighting exactly those stranger superstitions from various countries you may not be aware of.
-Ready to dive into the wonderful world of common and uncommon casino superstitions with us?
-Let’s roll!
+Ready to dive into the mysterious world of common and uncommon casino superstitions with us?
+Let's roll!

 Most Common Gambling Superstitions All Over the World

-Gamblers are thought to be among the most superstitious people and there are tons of different myths players believe in.
-These beliefs manifest in different forms; some players get attached to physical objects or routines; others, however, stick to certain numbers or colours when playing in land-based or online casinos.
-Before we move on to our live infographic illustrating the lesser known superstitions, let us quickly go over some of the most common gambling superstitions from around the world, shall we?
+Gamblers are thought to be among the most superstitious people, and there are dozens of myths players believe in.
+Those beliefs can take different forms: from being attached to physical objects or routines to sticking to a set of numbers or colours when playing in land-based or online casinos, so let's go over some of the most common gambling superstitions from around the world, shall we?

-Uh-oh!
-One belief says that if you cross your legs at the gambling table, that simple action will cancel out any good luck that might have otherwise come your way.
-So… maybe don’t do it?
+Have you heard about this one: if you cross your legs at the gambling table, you risk cancelling out good luck that might have otherwise come your way.

 To Look Away or Not to Look Away, That Is the Question

-Finally, there are those who don't look away for a second, fearing that their absence would interfere with the game and bring bad luck.
+Finally, some don't look away for a second, fearing that their absence would interfere with the game and bring bad luck.

 Feed the Baby Ghost for Good Luck